SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 - Overall accuracy and producer accuracy metrics.
 - Confusion matrix for rpart and SVM.

-From output answer the following questions:
+Be able to answer the following question:
 - What classifier had the best overall accuracy?

 ===